rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 Use previous code example to generate an encryption key.

-You also need an IV (sometimes called Nonce).
+You also need an IV, short for initialization vector, also sometimes referred to as Nonce.
-It is usually 96 bit long.
+An IV is just a random value generated using a cryptographically secure pseudorandom number generator (CSPRNG).
-Same IV is required for decryption.
+The same IV that was use for encryption is also required for decryption.
+Search "<your programming language> secure random" on your favorite search engine to find out how to generate an IV.

 You need to generate a new IV for each plain-text that you encrypt.